 Along the museum’s pontoon bridge, you find the floating exhibits tied up.
 The floating crane Saatsee from 1917 and the steam-powered suction machine Sauger IV from 1909 with their impressive steam engines are started up for special events and presented to the visitors.
-On the barge H11347 from 1913, there is an exhibition about the Ewerführerei, a nearly extinct job in the port: The conductors of the Ewer, a type of barge without own drive and one of the most important means of transport in the port of Hamburg before the revolution of the container.
+The barge H11347 from 1913 in the German Port Museum is used to inform about a nearly extinct job in the port: Before containers were used in the port, Ewer – a kind of barge without a motor engine – were one of the most important ways of transport in the port.

 Highlight